vyxn/yuzu/README.md

 - [x] handle comicinfo schema validation
 - [ ] add xpath for xml only APIs
 - [ ] improve generic provider Run()
+- [ ] validate expected provider json with a schema

+### Library
+- [ ] make basic structure of a library
+- [ ] define library jobs structure
+- [ ] see how to link with providers
+- [ ] allow scheduling of jobs with crontab syntax